-This feature helps you win if your first two cards consist of any pair, i.e. two Queens, two Aces, two threes etc.
+This feature will create a win if your first two cards consist of a pair.

-This helps you win if your initial two cards, plus the dealer's up-card, form any of the winning combinations below, the 21 + 3 bet allows you to win.
+If your initial two cards, plus the dealer's up-card, form any of the winning combinations below, the 21 + 3 bet allows you to win.

-This lets you bet on another player's hand, meaning you'll share the outcome of that player's hand.
+Bet Behind allows you to bet on another player's hand, meaning you'll share the outcome of that player's hand.

 As long as betting is open, a bet can be placed in any active Bet Behind spot at another player's seat.

 Return to Player